denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 smoothness, hardness and durability.
 Cotton affords fluffiness, but also breathable cloth when it is spun into yarn and thread" (6).

-[^3]: The situation is more complicated for pre-modern texts, where the materiality of print cannot be taken for granted.

 [^4]: See for example Gadamer, *Truth and Method*, 110: "In both legal and theological hermeneutic there is an essential tension between the fixed text---the law or the gospel---on the one hand and, on the other, the sense